 Study Notes—Chapter 1

-The Second to the Corinthians: Titles like this were apparently not part of the original text.
-Ancient manuscripts show that they were added later, doubtless to make it easier to identify the letters.—See study note on 1Co, Title.
+To the Colossians: Titles like this were apparently not part of the original text.
+Ancient manuscripts show that they were added later, doubtless to make it easy to identify the books.—See study note on 1Co Title.

 Paul . . . and Timothy our brother: Or “From Paul . . . and Timothy our brother.”
-Paul is the writer of this letter to the Corinthians, but he includes Timothy in the opening greeting.
-Timothy was apparently with Paul in Macedonia when this letter was written about 55 C.E.
-(Ac 19:22) Paul calls Timothy “our brother,” referring to their spiritual relationship.
+Paul is the writer of this letter to the Colossians, but he includes Timothy in the opening greeting.
+Timothy was with Paul in Rome when this letter was written, during Paul’s first imprisonment about 59-61 C.E.
+Paul calls Timothy “our brother,” referring to their spiritual relationship.
+It appears that like Paul, Timothy endured imprisonment in Rome sometime within this period.—Php 2:19; Heb 13:23.

-an apostle: See study note on Ro 1:1.
+an apostle of Christ Jesus: See study note on Ro 1:1.

 the holy ones: See study note on Ro 1:7.